skyfe79/AndroidChannel/README.md

 ### AndroidChannel-ProgressLayout

-I hava reimplemented [ProgressLayout](https://github.com/iammert/ProgressLayout) by using AndroidChannel for example.
+I have reimplemented [ProgressLayout](https://github.com/iammert/ProgressLayout) by using AndroidChannel for example.
 You can check out souce code at [AndroidChannel-ProgressLayout](example/AndroidChannel-ProgressLayout).
 It shows how to use AndroidChannel when you want to implement a custom animatable view.

 ### Ping-Pong